Extremal of Log-Sobolev Functionals and Li-Yau Estimate on $\text{RCD}^*(K,N)$ Spaces

+\end{enumerate} \end{lemma} The proof of the Rellich\--Kondrachov type theorem above follows the argument in \cite[Theorem 8.1]{hajlasz2000sobolev} and the equivalent characterizations of weak Poincaré inequalities from \citet*{keith2003modulus}, which is actually the same as the one in \cite[Proposition 4.2]{profeta2015sharp} for $\mathrm{RCD}^*(K,N)$ spaces with $K>0$ and $N\in (2,\infty)$.
+For the sake of completeness, we give the proof in the Appendix \ref{appendix_B}.

-Finally, we mention a key result about the heat semigroup and resolvent of Laplacian.
-Recall that for the heat semigroup $P_t$, we say $P_t$ is ultracontractive if for $1\leq p<q\leq \infty$, there exists a constant $C(t)>0$ such that for any $f$ in $L^p$, it holds that
+Finally, we mention a key result about the heat semigroup and the resolvent of the Laplacian.
+Recall that for the heat semigroup $P_t$, we say that $P_t$ is ultracontractive if for $1\leq p<q\leq \infty$, there exists a constant $C(t)>0$ such that for any $f$ in $L^p$, it holds that